Autotrader cars

 Very few will be buying their Polestar 4 in full, and company car drivers can take advantage of Benefit In Kind incentives.

-The Polestar 4 looks a bit pricey compared to the Tesla Model Y or Model 3, however Polestar’s suggested list of rivals includes more premium models like the new electric Porsche Macan and the Mercedes-Benz EQC.
-On this basis the Polestar 4 is good value, but potential buyers might also be drawn to the distinctive design of the Hyundai Ioniq 6 and tempted by its lower asking price.
-In reality, very few will be buying their Polestar 4 in full, and company car drivers can take advantage of Benefit In Kind incentives.
-For those who can charge at home, off-peak overnight charging will keep overall running costs low.
+The Polestar 4 looks a bit pricey compared to the Tesla Model Y or Model 3 but Polestar’s sights are set higher, and at premium rivals like the freshly elecrified Porsche Macan and Mercedes-Benz EQC.
+Against which the Polestar looks competitive, though potential buyers might also be drawn to the distinctive design of the Hyundai Ioniq 6 and tempted by its lower asking price.
+In reality, very few will be comparing these cars on bottom line ‘list price’, and company car drivers can take advantage of Benefit In Kind incentives, at least for as long as they last.
+For those who can charge at home, off-peak overnight charging will keep overall running costs low, too.

 Expert rating: 4/5